 Now, let’s get into how to create scratch orgs.

 You can create scratch orgs that can be accessed together as a team.
-Various users can create their scratch orgs using the “New scratch org” button.
+Users can create scratch orgs using the “New scratch org” button.

 You can choose a Git branch from which you want to create your environment, and you can name it.

-Your scratch orgs will be listed in one place showing you a historic overview or snapshot of your projects, apps, and codebases created in Git.
-This is a helpful feature as you and your team ultimately want to contribute to each other’s work.
+Your scratch orgs will be listed in one place, giving you a historic overview or snapshot of your projects, apps, and codebases created in Git.
+This is a helpful feature, as you and your team ultimately want to contribute to each other’s work.

 Without Hutte, you need to rely solely on CLI.
 With Hutte, you can:

-If a developer has executed new features and submitted it to Git, instead of them manually having to tell the team that they have provisioned an environment, the team can simply view it on the scratch orgs dashboard.
+If a developer has executed new features and submitted them to Git, instead of manually telling the team that they have provisioned an environment, the team can simply view it on the scratch orgs dashboard.

 Hutte essentially empowers users to easily manage and pick their own environments.